Who are our Young Carers?

 Young Carers are young people of up to 25 years in age, who care for someone within their household who suffers from an ongoing physical or mental illness, is disabled or misuses substances.
 More often than not, Young Carers do not identify with being a Young Carer; many undertake the responsibility of collecting medicine, caring for younger siblings and carrying out daily chores as a normal part of their day.

 For these reasons, Young Carers can go through school life without anyone knowing of their responsibilities at home.
-Our hope is that parents, carers, or students will inform Form Tutors, as we have a great programme to support our Young Carers in school.
+Our hope is that parents, carers, or students will inform either their Form Tutors, Mrs Geoghegan (Young Carer Coordinator) or a trusted adult in school, as we have a great programme of support alongside Harrow Carers for our Young Carers in school.

 What is important to know?